 - Implement the two senses principle.
 A few examples: Add alternative texts to images.
 Provide videos with subtitles or transcriptions of the spoken content.
 Add audio descriptions to videos.

+As of today, it is impossible to make a website accessible just by adding a single line of code and AI.
+In my tests, I also found that these accessibility widgets actually made a website less accessible.
+For example, because these overlays cannot be operated by using the keyboard at all.
 With Equalweb, for example, I came across the following problem: Using the keyboard, I was able to activate the read-aloud function.
 Afterward, a player opened, which can also be operated with the keyboard.
 However, it was no longer possible for me to open the widget again to disable the read-aloud function.
 Enabling and disabling should be possible at any time by using the keyboard alone.
+Other overlays add disruptive alternative texts for decorative images.